ncgl-git/eriparse/README.md

 `from eriparse import parse`

 ## Tests
-The test use HTML taken from July, 2023.
+The test uses HTML taken from July, 2023.